 In old times, Erdrick fought demons with a mystical Ball of Light.
 In recent times, the Dragonlord has hidden the mystical Ball of Light, kidnapped the Princess Gwaelin, destroyed the town of Hawkness, and taken over the city of Alefgard.
 The Dragon Warrior hero has two distinct quests for him: first he must rescue Princess Gwaelin and then he must track down the legendary weapon and armor to defeat the Dragonlord

 Dragon Warrior uses a menu oriented turn-based combat system.
-It inquires for your commands and verbosely displays the result of every action taken by both the protagonist and the monster being fought in a combat log on the lower half of the screen.
+It inquires for The commands and verbosely displays the result of every action taken by both the protagonist and the monster being fought in a combat log on the lower half of the screen.
 After each battle experience points and gold are earned, and when the protagonist achieves a certain number of experience points he will level up, and gain stats such as additional HP (Hit Points) and useful magic skills like HEAL.
 Only a single monster can be fought at a time, and monsters appear at random outside of towns.

 Dragon Warrior is known as Dragon Quest in Japan.
 Occasionally shortened to Dorakue much like Pocket Monsters is shortened to Pokemon.
 Akira Toriyama of Dragon Ball fame drew the original box and cartridge artwork for Dragon Quest, but the artwork for Dragon Warrior was replaced with something meant to appeal more to a North American audience.
 The graphics for the North American release' maps and characters were enhanced, adding multi-direction facing for characters.
 Dialog was also changed to reflect an olde English style, and many locations renamed to moreso fit Arthurian legend.